 First off; cooling.
 This is one of the most important differences to remember during printing.
 When printing with ASA, the printer’s cooling fan should be turned down to approximately 10% or just 5% power.

 The reason for this is simple: cool it too fast, and the ASA is susceptible to cracking.
-And, let’s be honest, you don’t want your statue of David losing his masculinity, like he had once the pope was through with him.
+And, let’s be honest, you don’t want your statue of David to lose his masculinity like he had once the pope was through with him.

-So, easy reminder for printing with ASA: turn your fans low, to about 10% power and make sure your printing environment isn’t drafty, or cold.
+So, an easy reminder for printing with ASA: turn your fans low, to about 10% power, and make sure your printing environment isn’t drafty, or cold.

 You’ll have noticed quite a bit of mention in this article about ASA filament’s excellent ability to retain its shape and color even in rough weather.

-This, more than anything, would be the deciding factor if you wanted to make the change from ABS to ASA.
+This, more than anything, would be the deciding factor if you wanted to change from ABS to ASA.

 It will last longer than ABS in the sun and doesn’t yellow, at least not noticeably, under UV radiation.

 Now, the decision is yours to make; ABS or ASA.
-And it shouldn’t be a hard one, as we’ve already discussed that the biggest influencing factor should be what you are printing and where you want to put; inside or outside the house.
+And it shouldn’t be a hard one, as we’ve already discussed that the biggest influencing factor should be what you are printing and where you want to put it; inside or outside the house.